-The Compass TinyShield uses the I2C bus to communicate between the TinyDuino processor and the Honeywell HMC5883L compass.
-Below is a sample sketch to get the data for the three axises and display them on the USB serial port:
+The Compass TinyShield uses the I2C bus to communicate between the TinyDuino Processor and the Honeywell HMC5883L compass.

-Plug in your TinyDuino to your comptuer with the USB TinyShield and the Compass TinyShield attached
+Plug in your TinyDuino to your computer with the USB TinyShield and the Compass TinyShield attached.

-Open up the Serial Monitor, you should see the data being read from the Compass 10 times per second:
+Open up the Serial Monitor (at 115,200 baud) and you should see the data being read from the compass.